irispixel/vscode-dartsass/README.md

         To determine the path of global sass , do `which sass` on Linux / other posix based systems ).

        This can also can be a relative path to the root of the current project, after installing it locally (say, `npm install sass@1.25.0`)

        After installation, you can set the property to , say

        `node_modules/.bin/sass` ( Linux ) - or

        `node_modules/.bin/sass.cmd` ( Windows ), as appropriate

        By default, the property is empty and in that case, the plugin uses the `sass` npm package built along with this plugin.
-   1. `dartsass.watchDirectories`: Default: `[]` - Empty Array of strings.
+   1. <strike> `dartsass.watchDirectories`: Default: `[]` - Empty Array of strings.

       When vsce restarts, the `watchDirectories` are watched again by the native sass compiler.
 The sass cmd-line processes are respawned again automatically so there is no need to watch the directories again.

       There is no need to set this property manually in the workspace.
 When the user selects "DartSass: Watch Directory" ( or "DartSass: Unwatch Directory" ) from the context menu of a directory this property is automatically modified to reflect the list of directories being watched.

-      So for all practical purposes, this property is used as a pseudo-persistent store across vsce sessions by the plugin itself and the user need not bother to modify it directly.
+      So for all practical purposes, this property is used as a pseudo-persistent store across vsce sessions by the plugin itself and the user need not bother to modify it directly. </strike>.

+      `dartsass.watchDirectories` option has been removed entirely from the plugin as it is confusing to the user , given that the user is not supposed to manipulate them manually.

+      If you were using this option earlier - you should delete them manually from .vscode/settings.json and "rewatch" the directories again ( using "DartSass: Watch Directory" menuitem that appears ).

+      The function of persistent sass watchers is still available, so this is a 1-time change for the user as part of migration.
+Sorry about the confusion.

    1. `dartsass.debug`: Default: false.
 Best applicable for developers of this extension only.